 To begin, the teacher introduces the game and assigns the students to teams, with each team having a balance of stronger and weaker students.
-Each player then chooses a character class so they can gain access to the powers needed to progress in the game.
+Players then choose a character class so they can gain access to the powers needed to progress in the game.
 Personal and team strategies help students maximize their advancement in the game and therefore in their studies.
 Once started, Classcraft is played to the end of the term.

 |Finding a mistake in the class notes||50|